Studies Abroad: After Acceptance and Initial Departure Questions

 Yes, all of the programs require that participants get a physical before they go.
 Students can do that with their own family physician or at the University Health Center.
 Students should check with their physicians to make sure that they are all up to date with their vaccinations and see if their doctors would suggest any additional vaccinations for the countries they will be traveling to.
 If a student is having his or her physical completed by his or her personal family physician, they need to send the completed physical form to the University Health Center.
 Additionally, it is a good idea for participants to get an eye exam and a dental check-up before they go.

-Food and Water Safety: Students should check to see if the water is safe where they are going.
+Just as students can get sick in Portland, it is not uncommon for students to get sick abroad.
+To avoid illness, the same principles apply at home as abroad in terms of basic hygiene.
+Additionally, students should be mindful of food and water safety.
+Students should check to see if the water is safe where they are going.
 Additionally, poor refrigeration, undercooked meat, and roadside/outdoor vendors could pose problems related to food contamination.
-If a student gets diarrhea or food poisoning, remember to drink plenty of fluids to stay hydrated.
+If a student gets diarrhea or food poisoning, she/he should drink plenty of fluids to stay hydrated.
 Students should make sure to give themselves time to adjust to new types of foods that they will be eating.
-Also, students should be sure to notify their program’s student coordinator if they have any food allergies.
+Also, students should be sure to notify their program’s student coordinator if they have any food allergies or other health concerns.

 No, the program cost will not cover plane tickets.

 The student is responsible for purchasing his or her plane ticket.
 The University of Portland does not in any way deal with plane tickets in regards to studying abroad.
 All tickets must be researched and purchased by the program participant themselves.
 Often, program coordinators will make referrals to travel agents that students have had success with to help other students find good deals on travel expenses.
 Students should check with their individual program coordinator for travel agent referrals.